Sri-Sabarish/Sri-Sabarish/README.md

 🎓 **First year undergraduate student**
 **BE Computer Science and Engineering @ Thiagarajar College Of Engineering**

-💻 Exploring Python, C++, and Data Science
+💻 Passionate about code and technology
+(Exploring Computer Science)
 🚀 On a journey to become a software developer

 ---